adafruit/pi_video_looper/README.md

 ## Changelog

 #### new in v1.0.4
+ - new keyboard shortcut "k"
+   skips the playback of current video (if a video is set to repeat it only skips one iteration)
  - new keyboard shortcut "s"
-   skips the playback of current video (if a video is set to repeat it only skips one iteration)
+   stops the current playback. pressing s again starts the playback
- - modified keyboard shortcut "esc"
+ - reworked shortcut handling

 #### new in v1.0.3